johncmerfeld/GradingSystem/README.md

 brew install mysql
 ```

-is the easiest way to set up, and most closely mirrors our approach.
+is the easiest way to set up, and most closely mirrors our approach. **Please note**: the application assumes you are running as the root user and have a blank MySQL password. **What if not??**

   - Run the database setup script